 Ghirardelli Square: This popular attraction is on the western end of Fisherman's Wharf.
 Here you will find shopping, restaurants, and Ghirardelli chocolate shops.
 It's just under a mile from Pier 39 and is an easy walk.
 There isn't a direct bus or train route between these two.
 If you don't want to walk, I recommend taking a Lyft or cab between the two.

-Oracle Park (formerly AT&T Park): If you are heading to a Giants game or an event at Oracle Park, you will find the easiest option is to take the N-Judah Muni and then transfer to the F streetcar at the Embarcadero Station.
-It takes about 30 minutes and offers beautiful scenery the entire way.
+Oracle Park: If you are heading to a Giants game or an event at Oracle Park, you will find the easiest option is to take the N-Judah Muni and then transfer to the F streetcar at the Embarcadero Station.
+It takes about 40 minutes and offers beautiful scenery most of the way.
 If you have plenty of time and want to get a few steps on your Fitbit, you will find a flat walking path all the way from Pier 39 to Oracle Park.
-It's about a 2.5 mile walk.
+It's about a 2.5-mile walk.

 Alcatraz: The ferries to Alcatraz are less than a half mile from Pier 39 San Francisco.
 It's an easy flat walk between these two attractions and the best option to get there.
 Make sure to leave plenty of time to check in once you arrive on Pier 33, which is where the ferries to Alcatraz depart.